Donald Cary Williams

 Still worse was the suggestion that philosophical questions are mere surface expressions of a philosopher’s underlying psycho-pathology.
 The claim of Morris Lazerowitz to that effect, suggesting that Bradley’s Absolute Idealism was no more than an intellectual’s poorly expressed death wish, or that McTaggart’s argument against the reality of time a panic fear of change, he met with a stern rebuke (1959, pp 133–56).

-He set forth a Realist philosophy on traditional empiricist principles: “He thought that practically everything was right out there where it belonged” (Firth, Nozick and Quine 1983).
+He set forth a Realist philosophy on traditional empiricist principles: “He thought that practically everything was right out there where it belonged” (Firth, Nozick and Quine 1983, p 246).
 He maintained that while all knowledge of fact rests on perceptual experience, it is not limited to the perceptually given, but can be extended beyond that by legitimate inference (1934a).
 In this way his Realism can develop the breadth and depth required to do justice to all the scientific techniques which so far surpass mere perception.

 Williams’s empiricism extended to philosophy itself.
 He challenged the prevailing orthodoxy that philosophy is a purely a priori discipline.
 He emphasized the provisional character of much philosophizing, and the striking absence of knock-down arguments in philosophic controversy (“Having Ideas In The Head” 1966, 189–211).

 Following his own prescription for an affirmative and constructive philosophy, Williams worked steadily towards the development of his own distinctive position in metaphysics.
 He introduced the useful division of the subject into Speculative Cosmology, which deals with the basic elements making up the world we live in, such as matter, mind, and force, together with the relations between them, and Analytic Ontology, which explores the fundamental categories, such as Substance and Property, and how they relate to one another.
 Speculative Cosmology, in particular, needs to be open to developments in the fundamental sciences, and so needs to be seen as always provisional and a posteriori.
-Analytic Ontology, the exploration of the categories of being, is a more purely reflective discipline aiming to elucidate the range of different elements in any universe.
+Analytic Ontology, the exploration of the categories of being, is a more purely reflective and a priori discipline aiming to elucidate the range of different elements in any universe.

 To begin with Speculative Cosmology, Williams’s position has three main features.